-Educated mesenchymal cells (EMC) are a new class of mesenchymal stem cell (MSC) therapy, in which cells are exposed to specific environmental cues to improve their immunosuppressive capacity prior to being given to patients.
+Educated mesenchymal cells (EMC) are a new class of mesenchymal stromal cell (MSC) therapy, in which cells are exposed to specific environmental cues to improve their immunosuppressive capacity prior to being given to patients.
 They are thus a promising new therapy for treatment of a wide variety of autoimmune and inflammatory disorders.

 A Long-Awaited Development

 One of the most common methods used to validate a MSC line is to show that the cells are multipotent, being able to differentiate into bone, cartilage, and fat.
 This doesn’t happen at random – scientists must add instructive cues to induce these types of differentiation.
 Similarly, for MSCs to act as immunosuppressive cell therapies, they must also be educated to adopt this specific behavior.
 Over the last decade, scientists have learned a great deal about how to induce MSCs to become immunosuppressive.
 Indeed, the founders of IMMPLACATE have 5+ years of direct experience with this.
 However, despite many publications on MSC immunomodulation, competing MSC companies and the hundreds of clinical trials to date have used uneducated MSCs, which are not immunosuppressive at the time they are being administered to patients.